Leander9H/cta_intro_course/README.md

 2. Open the file [setup.R](./setup.R)
 3. Run the R script by clicking "Run" or pressing ⌘ + ⏎ (macOS) or Ctrl+Enter (Windows)

+**_Note:_** Installing all the packages that we will use throughout the course may take a while, depending on your internet connection and computer speed.
+Please be patient.